bibsdb/display-docs/client.md

 # Client

-The client is the player of the content.
+The client is the content player.
 This will display the content that is bound to the given screen.

 ## Authentication